In a nutshell

 Students are also required to obtain a current criminal record check and working with children check in order to carry out their work placement.

-In this community services course, the units of competency you may study include:
+In this youth work course, the units of competency you may study include:

 - CHCYTH002 - Work effectively with young people in the youth work context